-Google Chrome is the lightest and secure browser over the internet, which is offers by Google.
+Google Chrome is the lightest and most secure browser on the internet, which is offered by Google.
 To keep itself updated, this browser automatically downloads and installs the latest update.
-You can also check for the update of Google’s Chrome browser by navigating to the following:
+You can also check for the update of Google’s Chrome browser by navigating to the following:-

 Settings Gear Icon >> Help >> About Google Chrome

 You can also check for updates in the Chrome browser by running the command “chrome://settings/help.”
-To run the command in Chrome browser, open a new tab in Chrome, paste the “chrome://settings/help” (without quotes), and press
+To run the command in the Chrome browser, open a new tab in Chrome, paste the “chrome://settings/help” (without quotes), and press Enter from the keyboard.
+It will immediately check for Chrome’s latest version.

 Automatic update runs in the background and checks for the latest version whenever you connect to the internet with 5 hours of frequency.